w3f/polkadot-wiki/docs/learn-governance.md

 This would be the tentative governance configuration for Polkadot in the initial genesis.
 It will be changed if any security loopholes have been found after third-party auditing.

+### Prime Members

+The council, being an instantiation of Substrate's Collective pallet, implements what's called a _prime member_ whose vote acts as the default for other members that fail to vote before the timeout.

+The prime member is chosen based on the most popular candidate as determined by the phragmen election.

+The purpose of having a prime member of the council is to avoid reaching quorum when a member abstains from a vote.
+Council members might be tempted to vote a "soft rejection" or a "soft approval" by not voting and letting the others vote.
+With the existence of a prime member, it forces councillors to be explicit in their votes or have their vote counted for whatever is voted on by the prime.

 ## Technical Committee

 The Technical Committee was introduced in the [Kusama rollout and governance post](https://polkadot.network/kusama-rollout-and-governance/) as one of the three chambers of Kusama governance (along with the Council and the Referendum chamber).
-The Technical Committee is composed of the teams that have successfully implemented or specified either Polkadot/Kusama runtime or the Host.
+The Technical Committee is composed of the teams that have successfully implemented or specified either Polkadot/Kusama runtime or the Polkadot Host.
 Teams are added or removed from the Technical Committee from a simple majority vote of the council.

 The Technical Committee can, along with the Polkadot Council, produce emergency referenda, which are fast-tracked for voting and implementation.
 These emergency referenda are intended for use only under urgent circumstances.